 The tradition was pretty strong in the Qajar era (1785-1925) in Iran.

 The art has been used to decorate walls of the Golestan Palace in downtown Tehran, which was rebuilt to its current form in 1865.

-Following are IRNA’s photos of tiles depicting hunters and animals on the ceramic tile wall of Golestan Palace; a prominent world heritage site of Tehran:
+Following are IRNA’s photos of hunters and animals depicted on the ceramic tile wall of Golestan Palace; a prominent world heritage site of Tehran: